zrepl/zrepl/docs/installation.rst

 ..
 TIP::

-    Note: check out the :ref:`tutorial` if you want a first impression of zrepl.
+    Note: check out the :ref:`quick-start guides <quickstart-toc>` if you want a first impression of zrepl.

 .. toctree::